Our Students – A Truly International Crowd!

-Our students are a truly international group, hailing from New Zealand, Belize, Jamaica, Zimbabwe, China, Bangladesh, USA, Philippines, Israel, Peru, Colombia, Ukraine and many more countries.
-As they spend the first three semesters as one cohort they become a very strong team, with friendships lasting well beyond the lifetime of the programme.
-All students benefit from specialist lectures and practical work delivered by a team of international guest scholars who provide students with an altogether global insight into the aquaculture industry.
-Whilst based at the University of Crete, all students benefit from undertaking a month-long internship with local industry including Sea Bass fish hatcheries, Nireus Aquaculture laboratories, and Andromeda Marine Farms.
-Click here to see how they got on!
+Students benefit from specialist lectures and practical work, including field trips and internships, delivered by a team of international guest scholars.
+Teaching staff and guest scholars provide students with an altogether global insight into the aquaculture industry.
+Whilst based at the University of Crete, all students have the opportunity to undertake a 6-week internship based in the local aquaculture industry.
+Our partners have included the Sea Bass fish hatcheries, Nireus Aquaculture laboratories, and Andromeda Marine Farms.
+Click here to see how some of them got on!

 Students have worked on a range of research projects covering, for example, larval rearing of Ostrea edulis, Sargassum cultivation and fish farming impact on macroalgal communities, Aquaculture Higher Education Training in Cambodia: A Q-methodology Study and Curriculum Comparison, Water Temperature at Early Ontogeny and Maturation of the HPI axis in gilthead seabream, Sparus aurata, Disease and Vaccination Challenge for Streptococcus iniae in Brown Marbled Grouper, and Exploring the Effects of a Commercial Insect Meal on Dicentrarchus labrax Juveniles.
 Click here for more information about what students have covered during their fieldwork and research.